 |Base Year / Reference||The financial year||The calendar year|

 |Used By||A few countries use it||157+ countries use it|

 |Release Date||Published monthly.||Publishes once a month.|

 In the history of WPI and CPI, countries only used the WPI.
-However, as the government did not know how it affected ordinary people, CPI was introduced.
+However, CPI was introduced because the government did not know how it affected ordinary people.
 In comparison to the WPI, the CPI provides more clarity about inflation and its economy in the overall economy.
 As a result, monetary policy primarily concerns price stability and controlling inflation.
 Inflation can be tracked and measured using these indexes.
 Therefore, countries can calculate the inflation rate using the WPI and the CPI.

 1. Why is WPI higher than CPI?